-When accusations of the debt occurred, Bellingham was preparing to leave Russia.
+When accusations of the debt occurred, John Bellingham was preparing to leave Russia.
 Because of the debt, Russian authorities withdrew Bellingham’s traveling pass and he was stuck in Russia.
 Van Brienen and Popoff then made matters worse by convincing the Governor-General to arrest Bellingham for the debt.
 Bellingham was then sentenced and forced to serve a year in jail.
-In the meantime, Bellingham was writing letters to the British government.
-He asked for help but received little.
+In the meantime, he was writing letters to the British government asking for help but received little help from them.

 After his release, Bellingham attempted to impeach the Governor-General, which upset Russian authorities, and, caused them to arrest Bellingham on another charge and re-imprison him.
 In 1809, Bellingham finally left Russia for good.
 He arrived in England in December, and, soon after began petitioning Parliament for compensation for his wrongful imprisonment.
 Unfortunately, England had broken off diplomatic dealings with Russia and determined his petition inadmissible.
 Bellingham’s wife, who had returned earlier to England, then convinced him to drop the matter, which he reluctantly did, but his wrongful imprisonment and lack of relief continued to eat at him.

-In 1812, Bellingham resumed his attempts to gain relief from the British government.
+In 1812, John Bellingham resumed his attempts to gain relief from the British government.
 He sent letters to the Foreign Secretary, Lords Commissioners of His Majesty’s Treasury, Under-Secretary, Privy Council, and the Prime Minister.
 Having received nothing but rejections, a civil servant told him he could do whatever he thought was proper to receive compensation.

 One eyewitness at the scene claimed that while he was in conversation with another person, he heard a shot and turned to see a dozen men in commotion.
 He then saw a man rushing towards him “and several voices cried out, ‘Shut the door — let nobody escape!'”
 The man approaching him then reeled and fell, face down, but before he fell he heard him cry indistinctly, something like “murder.”